 #1.
 Compare web developer rates

 The physical location of specialists also very often determines how much they are paid.
-Companies located in countries with a higher cost of living tend to have higher rates.
-And let’s not forget about “everyone’s favorite” COVID-19.
-It has not only become much harder to hire developers locally, but their wages have also risen significantly.
+Companies located in countries with higher costs of living tend to have higher rates.

 To help you see the big picture and compare developer rates in different locations, we’ve analyzed the latest data on annual Middle Software Engineer salaries without a link to the programming language.
 Sure, the salaries may vary a bit depending on the technology, but not significantly.

-The average salary of Middle Software Engineer across countries
+The average salary of a Middle Software Engineer across countries

 According to the levels.fyi

 As you can see, building web apps with an external team is more cost-effective than hiring a web developer in-house in the United States, UK, or Europe.
-Based on this salary data, you’ll pay around $11,400 per month (plus overheads) for a Middle Web developer in the US if you hire them in-house, which could save you over $7,000 if you use the professional team at MindK, for example.
+Based on this salary data, you’ll pay around $14,100 per month (plus overheads) for a Middle Web developer in the US if you hire them in-house.
+You can save up to $9,000 a month if you use the professional team at MindK, for example, as we have developers in different countries like Poland, Czech Republic, Ukraine.
+Read the reviews of our clients on Clutch:

 Moreover, the decision to hire an external team provides you with access to global IT expertise while speeding up the app development.
-So, why invest in costly in-house development when you have access to a global talent pool of experienced engineers?
+So, why invest in costly in-house development when you can access a global talent pool of experienced engineers?

 Outsourced vs In-house app development